canonical/hotsos/defs/README.md

 This directory contains the configuration for yaml-defined analysis.

-At present the following types of definitions are provided:
+At present the following types of definitions are provided each with an associated handler:

  * events
  * bugs